 We process your data for the following purposes:

-• To identify you as our or a webmaster’s contractual partner as well as to check the plausibility of your information;
+• To identify you as our or a webmaster’s contractual partner and to check the plausibility of your details;

-• To protect the legitimate commercial interests of the webmaster, to prevent non-payment, and to detect and prevent attempted fraud;
+• To protect the legitimate economic interests of our clients (webmasters).
+For example, to avoid payment defaults and to recognise and prevent attempted fraud;

-• To determine your suitability for the products and services of a webmaster and to safeguard the protection of minors;
+• To check whether you are suitable for certain products and services of a webmaster and to comply with the legal protection of minors;

-• For documentation purposes and to assert and defend claims;
+• For documentation and for the assertion and defence of legal claims;

-• To ensure the security and operation of our systems;
+• To ensure the security and functionality of our IT systems;

-• To keep you up to date with relevant information about our service and to provide you with information and intelligence;
+• To inform you about our services and provide you with information;

 2.3 When using our contact forms and when communicating by email